amiri82/foodmanagementcli/README.md

 # foodmanagementccli
-    A Simple University Restaurant management program just as a starting project
+    A Simple Restaurant management program for university as a starting project